 Texas Education Code § 54.014 specifies that resident undergraduate students who initially enrolled fall 1999 and later may be subject to a higher tuition rate for attempting excessive hours at any public institution of higher education while classified as a resident student for tuition purposes.
 Beginning with fall 2007, UNT undergraduate students who are classified as Texas Residents and those who pay in state tuition rates will be subject to an additional excessive hour tuition rate.
-For specific information on the additional charges and any requests to appeal, please contact Student Financial Services and refer to information at: https://sfs.unt.edu/excessive-hours-and-repeat-course-fees
+For specific information on the additional charges and any requests to appeal, please contact Student Accounting and refer to information on Additional Tuition for Excessive Hours.

 Undergraduate students who enrolled initially in the fall 1999 semester or subsequent semesters cannot exceed more than 45 hours of the number of hours required for completion of the degree plan in which they are enrolled.
 Any hours beyond 45 are considered excessive and will result in additional tuition charges.